Outer-Wilds-New-Horizons/new-horizons/README.md

 - "gravityFallOff" : (string) Acceptable values are "linear" or "inverseSquared".
 Defaults to "linear".
 Most planets use linear but the sun and some moons use inverseSquared.
 - "surfaceSize" : (decimal number) A scale height used for a number of things.
 Should be the approximate radius of the body.
 - "groundSize" : (decimal number) If you want the planet to have a perfectly spherical surface, set a value for this.
-- "hasCometTrail" : (true/false) If you want the body to have a trail like the Interloper.
+- "hasCometTail" : (true/false) If you want the body to have a tail like the Interloper.
 - "hasReferenceFrame" : (true/false) If the body should be target-able from the map screen.
 - "centerOfSolarSystem" : (true/false) If the body is the new center of the solar system be sure to set this to true.